soonyz06/Factor_Model_Prototype/README.md

 Proof of concept, so data, model and backtest architecture is simple.
-- Backtest results are a step function(so vol laundering), limited lookback period, limited combination tested, etc.
+- Backtest results are a step function, so vol laundering.
-- Limited linear combinations of factors tested to allow for shorter run time and prevent overfitting.
+- Limited lookback period and linear combinations of factors tested to allow for shorter run time and prevent overfitting.
-- Tested year by year, so allows out of sample and live testing.
+- Allows for walk-forward and live testing.
 - Allows for (market) beta neutral, dollar neutral, long-only, short-only, etc

 # Backtest